-The interest rate on your CD will also depend on the bank you choose.
-Online providers, like Marcus by Goldman Sachs, are often able to offer more competitive high-yield CD rates because they don’t have the same costs of a traditional brick-and-mortar shop.
+The interest rate on your CD will also depend on who you choose to bank with.
+Online providers, like Marcus, are often able to offer more competitive rates on high-yield CDs because they don’t have the same costs of a traditional brick-and-mortar shop.

 A no-penalty CD differs from a typical CD account because it allows you to withdraw your money after a certain date, without paying a penalty.
-As with a Marcus No-Penalty CD, the tradeoff for that convenience is that your interest rate will likely be lower than it is on a typical CD account, but it could still be higher than the interest rate on savings accounts.
+As with a Marcus No-Penalty CD, the tradeoff for that convenience is that your interest rate will likely be lower than what you could receive on a CD that doesn’t allow for early withdrawals, but it could still be higher than the interest rate on savings accounts.

 While a no-penalty CD allows for the flexibility of withdrawing your funds, you typically need to withdraw the full amount.
-For Marcus, you can withdraw your money beginning seven days after funding, but you must withdraw the full amount.
+For Marcus, you can withdraw your money beginning seven days after funding.

 With a bump-up CD, you have the ability to take advantage of increasing interest rates.
 When interest rates increase, this type of CD gives you the option to direct the bank to change your interest rate (usually only once) to the current, higher rate offered, for the remainder of your term.

 The downside of this type of account is that the initial interest rate offered may be lower than that of typical CDs.

 Step up CDs are similar to bump-up CDs, except the interest rate on your CD automatically adjusts to a predetermined amount at a set time(s).